-No. Message Remedy Note 1 Note 2 7713 Option not enabled Enable the option.
+No. Message Remedy Note 1 Note 2 Check whether the specified axis is 7712 Invalid axis specified. valid.
+Check if the axis is specified correctly.
+7713 Option not enabled Enable the option.
 7714 File not found.
 Specify the correct file name.
 7715 Robot number is out of the available range.
 Check the robot number.
 7716 Robot does not exist.
 Check whether the robot is registered.
 7717 File Error.
 Invalid folder.
 Check the folder name.
+7718 Cannot write the file.
+Check the storage or the write authority.
 7750 Simulator.
 Initialization failure.
-Reboot the RC+.
+Reboot RC+.
 7751 Simulator.
 Failed to save the objects.
-Reboot the RC+.
+Reboot RC+.
 7752 Simulator.
 Failed to load the objects.
-Reboot the RC+.
+Reboot RC+.
 7753 Simulator.
 Failed to mapping of memory.
-Reboot the RC+.
+Reboot RC+.
 7754 Simulator.
 The virtual controller already exists.
 Name of the virtual controller may be duplicated.
 Check the controller name.
 7755 Simulator.
 Failed to create the virtual controller connection information.
-Reboot the RC+.
+Reboot RC+.
 7756 Simulator.
 The copy source of the virtual controller does not exist.
 Check the virtual controller name.
 7757 Simulator.
 The copy destination of the virtual controller already exists.
 Name of the virtual controller may be duplicated.
 Check the controller name.
 7758 Simulator.
 Failed to copy the virtual controller connection information.
-Reboot the RC+.
+Reboot RC+.
 7759 Simulator.
 Failed to delete the virtual controller connection information.
-Reboot the RC+.
+Reboot RC+.
 7760 Simulator.
 Failed to delete the controller connection information.
-Reboot the RC+.
+Reboot RC+.
 7761 Simulator.
 Failed to rename the controller connection information.
 Check the virtual controller name.
 7762 Simulator.
 The rename source of the virtual controller does not exist.
 Check the virtual controller name.
 7763 Simulator.
 The rename destination of the virtual controller already exists.
 Check the virtual controller name.
 7764 Simulator.
 Invalid Robot number.
-Reboot the RC+.
+Reboot RC+.
 7765 Simulator.
 Failed to read the Robot definition file.
 Check if the definition file exists.
 7766 Simulator.
 Failed to copy the layout objects.
-Reboot the RC+.
+Reboot RC+.
 7767 Simulator.
 Failed to cut the layout objects.
-Reboot the RC+.
-7768 Simulator.
-Failed to paste the layout objects.
-Reboot the RC+.
-7769 Simulator.
-Failed to remove the Robot.
-Reboot the RC+.
-7773 Simulator.
-Robot or Object was not specified.
-Specify Robot or Object.
-7774 Simulator.
-Duplicated Robot name or Object name.
-Change the Robot name or Object name so that it does not duplicate.
-7775 Simulator.
-Could not find Robot.
-Check whether the Robot is set or check the Robot name.
+Reboot RC+.